How to Structure Sessions That Your Child Will Love

 At Elevate Rock School, we use a unique combination of buddy lessons and live band sessions for kids to take your child from complete beginner to a guitarist that can play sheet music and rocks out regularly in their very own class band – while loving every minute of it!

-If you’re ready to develop your child’s interest and skills in guitar playing, give us a call today or stop by to find out more about our program and unconventional teaching style.
+If you’re ready to develop your child’s interest and skills in guitar playing, sign up for a FREE lesson and tour to find out more about our program and unconventional teaching style.